Using the Agrona library (Part 7)

 import org.agrona.SystemUtil;

-// Load system properties from a file
+// Load system properties from files or URLs

 SystemUtil.loadPropertiesFiles("config.properties");

-// Parse durations and sizes
+// Parse durations and sizes (first arg is the property name, used in error messages)

-// Format durations and sizes
+// Format durations and sizes for human-readable output

 String formatted = SystemUtil.formatDuration(TimeUnit.SECONDS.toNanos(125));